nanxili/15418-threadart/index.md

 Catherine Yu (tianhony) Nanxi Li (nanxil1)

 ### Summary
-We aim to parallelize the the problem of converting an input image to string art instructions on NVIDIA GPUs(using CUDA) and Multicore Machines(Using OPENMP).
+We aim to parallelize the the problem of converting an input image to string art instructions on NVIDIA GPUs(using CUDA).

 ### Background
 First of all, what is string art?
 String art is a technique for the creation of visual artwork where images emerge from a set of strings that are spanned between pins.
 It is traditionally done with strings wounding around a grid of nails hammered into a velvet-covered wooden board.
 Here is a [video](https://vimeo.com/175653201) explaining how it is done.